The bedrock beneath a rewrite of ten AA Insurance personal policies is summed up by a single word.

 Breaking long exclusions into bullet points and making sure all the design elements were clear and accessible also transformed the reader’s experience.

-Working together to get the WriteMark on all ten policies was sometimes surprising for AA Insurance.
+Working together to get the WriteMark on all the policies was sometimes surprising for AA Insurance.
 They told us:

 But what about the challenges?
 The most difficult part of the process for AA Insurance was making sure the new language still held the right meaning for the legal team.
 This piece of work took the most time and conversation.
 Again, trust was a key plank.
 Everyone understood that the meaning was the job of the legal team, but the team trusted Write to use the right words to communicate that meaning.